 Morning: Buckingham Palace and the Royal Mews

 Your royal visit begins at The Queen's London residence, Buckingham Palace.
-During the summer months the lavish State Rooms are open to visitors, and from March to October you can take a tour of the Royal Mews, where you'll see The Queen's magnificent horses and the State Coach.
+During the summer months the lavish State Rooms are open to visitors, and from February to November you can take a tour of the Royal Mews, where you'll see The Queen's magnificent horses and dazzling State Coaches.

 The Queen's Gallery exhibits paintings from the royal art collection and is open all year round.
 If you didn't manage to have tea with Her Majesty, don't worry.
-There are places to find refreshments in the serene St James's Park, including the lovely Inn the Park.
+There are places to find refreshments in the serene St James's Park, such as the lovely Inn the Park.